turingschool/curriculum/source/topics/capybara/capybara_with_selenium_and_webkit.markdown

 ### Run Your Examples

 Now all you do is run your examples!
 We just swapped the driver, but the way we tell Capybara to use it is exactly the same as Selenium.
-If you want to run a single test with WebKit, add `:js => true` to the `it` line.
+If you want to run a single test with WebKit, add `js: true` to the `it` line.

 If you have a set of examples to run with JavaScript, wrap them in a `describe` block with a before-all and after-all like this: